 The Laws & Rules On Beer

 Germany is known for its beer, especially the iconic celebration known as Oktoberfest.
-Germany is typically loose in its alcohol restriction allowing for a few interesting laws to make way.
+Germany is typically loose in its alcohol restriction, allowing for a few interesting laws.

 This law might be as old as the country itself.
 This well-respected beer law is also known as Reinheitsgebot.
 In 1516, the Bavarian Duke Wilhelm IV brought the law into effect.